The Patriot Post® · Antifa v. Alt-Right in Charlottesville — and America

 Assessing the violence, Charlottesville police chief Al Thomas noted, “Other groups [opposing the alt-right faction] began amassing along the street and in the park.
 Gradually, the crowd sizes increased along with aggressiveness and hostility of attendees toward one another. … We did have mutually combating individuals in the crowd.”

-However, Trump should not have dared to suggest that the violence was from both sides of the idiot line.
-According to Democrats and their Leftmedia, the antifa groups are just a bunch of wholesome all-American “counter-protesters” defending our country against an epidemic of right-wing (Republican) hatred.
+However, after Trump dared to suggest that the violence was from both sides of the idiot line, Democrats and their Leftmedia propagators insisted that the leftist antifa groups were just a bunch of wholesome all-American “counter-protesters” defending our country against an epidemic of right-wing (Republican) hatred.